Let’s face it. Because of the tight market, even your best real estate marketing strategies from a few years ago might be on shaky ground in 2022.

-Why Creating Community Pages to Rank Niche Keywords on Google Will Work Better Than Facebook in 2019
+Why Creating Community Pages to Rank Niche Keywords on Google Will Work Better Than Facebook

 The main reason this strategy can work so well is that chances are, very few people will have pages that are as specific as yours.
 That will make it much, much easier to rank on the first page for those keywords.
 Even though only a handful of people may search for such niche keywords, you can build an unlimited number of pages to target them to build an audience.

 For an excellent example of community pages in action, check out Florida Realtors Susan and Jim McCallion’s informative hyperlocal website Sanibel Real Estate guide here.